Capital gains tax

 The rate of CGT you pay depends partly on what type of chargeable asset you have disposed of and partly on the tax band into which the gain falls when it is added to your taxable income.

 CGT is charged at the rate of either 10% or 18% for basic rate taxpayers.
 For higher or additional rate taxpayers, the rate is either 20% or 28%.
-If you are normally a basic-rate taxpayer but when you add the gain to your taxable income you are pushed into the higher-rate threshold, then you will pay some CGT at both rates.
+If you are normally a basic-rate taxpayer but when you add the gain to your taxable income you are pushed into the higher-rate band, then you will pay some CGT at both rates.

 Gains on most chargeable assets are subject to the 10% or 20% rate, depending on whether the taxpayer is a basic rate or higher/additional rate taxpayer.
 Chargeable gains on disposals of residential property that do not qualify for, or are not fully covered by, private residence relief are subject to the 18% or 28% rate.